-Zagreb’s history stretches as far back as 1094 when two Hungarian settlements in the area emerged: Kaptol and Gradec.
-In 1242, both settlements were destroyed by Mongols.
-Rebuilt, Kaptop and Gradec underwent a period of bitter rivalry but were finally united – somewhat unwillingly – against an advance by the Turks.
+The history of Zagreb stretches as far back as 1094.
+At that time, two Hungarian settlements in the area emerged: Kaptol and Gradec.
+In 1242, both settlements were destroyed by the Mongols.
+Rebuilt, Kaptol and Gradec underwent a period of bitter rivalry but were finally united – somewhat unwillingly – against an advance by the Turks.

-The name Zagreb first emerged in the 16th century to describe the two settlements, and the Sabor (the Croatian parliament) was also first established during this time.
-It was in 1557 that Zagreb was first mentioned as a captial and in 1621 the city was picked to become the seat of the Croatian viceroys.
+The name Zagreb first emerged in the 16th century to describe the two settlements.
+At the same time, the Sabor (the Croatian parliament) was also first established.
+It was in 1557 that Zagreb was first mentioned as a capital; in 1621 the city was picked to become the seat of the Croatian viceroys.

-After some misfortune in the 17th and 18th centuries down to (amonst other things) plague and fire, factors that saw the parliament move to Varazdin, Zagreb once again rose to prominence in the 19th century.
+Due to misfortune in the 17th and 18th centuries down to (amongst other things) plague and fire, the parliament was moved to Varazdin.
+But in the 19th century, Zagreb once again rose to prominence.
 A number of buildings and institutions of cultural significance were built, including the University in 1874 and the national theatre in 1890.
-Railway lines were also constructed – prompting significant expansion in the Donji Grad (Lower Town) – and gasworks and waterworks were also built around this time.
+Railway lines were also constructed – prompting significant expansion in the Donji Grad (Lower Town) part of the city – and gasworks and waterworks were also built around this time.